How to create a website with WordPress in 2021

 When you are creating a website with WordPress, you might not want to have any visitors right away.
 After all, your website is not ready yet, so it is not always convenient to receive visitors already.
 You can therefore choose to protect your website with a password.

-In WordPress this is quite easy to do, but it is not a standard functionality.
+In WordPress, this is quite easy to do, but it is not standard functionality.
 In the article Making WordPress Website Private, I show you step by step how to protect your website behind a login.

 How can I back up my website?

 Very good that you are working on wanting to make a backup.
 Many hosting providers automatically make a daily backup for you.
 Of course, you need to check if this is the case with your hosting provider.